shinypebbles/Shelly/README.md

 This project collects data from the [Shelly Plus Plug S](https://www.shelly.cloud/en/products/shop/shelly-plus-plug-s) and stores it in an Oracle database (v12.1).
 The data is displayed in a graph using Oracle APEX (v20.1).

 The Shelly Plug delivers data in JSON, so let's create a data model to store the data.
+The owner of the tables is: SHELLY.

 ```
 CREATE TABLE  "PLUG"